 If you suffer an injury in a Florida car accident you have the right to demand compensation from the person who caused your injuries.
 However, Florida law limits the amount of time in which you can file a claim.
 A clock will begin to run the moment you are injured in your accident.
 This clock, which is known as the statute of limitations, will continue to run for four years.
 If you do not file your claim before time runs out you will not be able to recover the compensation you deserve.

 There are limited exceptions to this rule.
 In some cases, the time in which you have to file a claim may be extended.
 In others, you may have less time to start your legal proceeding.
 You can make sure that your claim is filed on time by speaking with an experienced Florida car accident attorney immediately after your accident.
-Call Lavent Law today to speak with one of our skilled Florida car accident attorneys.
+Call Lavent Law, P.A. today to speak with one of our skilled Florida car accident attorneys.

 Why Should I File a Florida Car Accident Lawsuit?